Mactych/node-server/readme.md

 This was built to be as performant and straightforward as possible whilst keeping your applications happy since this framework extends the built-in HTTP server.

 ## Todo List
 * Make static function automatically find the index.html file when in a folder
+* Streamline middleware function to better fit in with the system